North Carolina Central University: No Ordinary, Common Barnyard Fowl

 Pauli Murray Mural in the West End neighborhood.
 Photo: Discover Durham

-What to do to say you’ve been
+What to do to say you’ve been to the West End

 In West End, history coalesces with the tastes of the moment.
 Immerse yourself in the essence of Durham’s historic character at the Pauli Murray Center for History and Social Justice.
 A renovated bungalow serves as the site of Rev. Dr. Pauli Murray’s childhood home, which honors her revered life and legacy.
 A twentieth-century human rights activist, she was also a legal scholar, feminist, author, poet, Episcopal priest, labor organizer, and multiracial Black, LGBTQIA community member.
 The center regularly hosts programming in history, education, arts, and activism, and seeks to advance justice and equity.
 It’s a place to dig deep, uncover, and rediscover sources of strength and inspiration.

-Within a short strip of Chapel Hill Street lay some delicious ways to spend the day!
-Bike lanes, rainbow flags, and bungalow-lined streets make this a diverse hub where diverse communities meet to dine, stroll, and enjoy an eclectic smattering of businesses just steps away from one another.
+Within a short strip of Chapel Hill Street lay some delicious ways to spend the day.
+Bike lanes, rainbow flags, and bungalow-lined streets make this a diverse hub where diverse communities meet to dine, stroll, shop and enjoy an eclectic smattering of businesses just steps away from one another.
 GRUB Durham, an old gas station turned hip Southern eatery, offers plenty of outdoor seating and a menu full of delicious options like smooth grits, chicken biscuit sandwiches, and refreshing cocktails.
 It’s an LGBTQIA-owned establishment with open doors to everyone, including four-legged friends along for an adventure.
-Close by is the Durham Co-op Market, perfect for stocking up on picnic fare to enjoy in the lush green space of Duke’s East Campus a short walk away.
+Close by is the Durham Co-op Market, perfect for stocking up on picnic fare and locally made goods to enjoy in the lush green space of Duke’s East Campus a short walk away.

 East Durham